OGRECave/ogre/Docs/src/material-scripts.md

 ## colour\_op

-Determines how the colour of this texture layer is combined with the one below it (or the lighting effect on the geometry if this is the first layer). @note Only applies to the fixed-function pipeline, if you’re using a fragment program this will have no effect.
+Determines how the colour of this texture layer is combined with the one below it (or the lighting effect on the geometry if this is the first layer). @note Only has an effect with the fixed-function pipeline or the @ref RTShader

 Format: colour\_op &lt;replace|add|modulate|alpha\_blend&gt;